wp-plugins/car-demon/readme.txt

 == Description ==

-this is another screen capture blah blah blah
 The Car Demon PlugIn is full of features.
 It has a general contact form, service appointment form, service quote form, trade-in form, a fiance application and a vehicle information form all with AdfXml support.

 It also contains a powerful inventory management tool with optional VinQuery Integration.
 It has a custom front page slider, custom header and custom theme colors.
 You also have an optional compare vehicles tool, multiple location support and a whole lot more.